jampp/geeks/_src/_posts/2018-12-19-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

     - technology
     - python
 keywords: "python, matplotlib, visualization, jplotlib"
-author: felipegonzalez
+author: gonzalezzfelipe
 ---

 <!--excerpt.start-->

-In these times, it is all about Data, yes..
+In these times, it's all about Data..

 ...
-BUT, it’s not only about having your data available in a clean and easy data-set or feeding a machine learning algorithm, it is also about sharing it so other people (more or less technical than you) can understand the trends without too many explanations or even better, without feeling that the chart is so over-complicated that they can not even try it.
+BUT, it’s not only about having your data available in a clean and easy data-set and feeding a machine learning algorithm, it's also about sharing it so other people (with more or less technical knowledge than you) can understand the trends without much explanation or even better, without feeling overwhelmed by an overly-complicated chart that makes them give up before they even try.

-Because of that, at Jampp, we create our own Matplotlib wrapper, JPlotlib.
-So everyone can use an already customized, Jampp branded and easy to go Python library to introduce data results with no effort.
+Because of that, at Jampp, we created our own [Matplotlib](https://matplotlib.org/) wrapper, JPlotLib.
+Now everyone can use an already customized, Jampp branded and easy to go Python library to introduce data results with little to no effort.

 <!--excerpt.end-->